 Q:The code in a finally clause will never fail to execute, right?
 Well, hardly ever.
 Q:Within a method m in a class C, isn't this.getClass() always C?
 No. Q: I defined an equals method, but Hashtable ignores it.
 Equals methods are surprisingly hard to get right.
 Q: I tried to forward a method to super, but it occasionally doesn't work.
 This is the code in question, simplified for this example: You need to be careful when passing to super that you fully understand what the super method does.

+Absolutely not.
+Inversion of Control Containers and the Dependency Injection pattern.
 In the Java community there's been a rush of lightweight containers that help to assemble components from different projects into a cohesive application.
 Underlying these containers is a common pattern to how they perform the wiring, a concept they refer under the very generic name of "Inversion of Control".
 In this article I dig into how this pattern works, under the more specific name of "Dependency Injection", and contrast it with the Service Locator alternative.

 The choice between them is less important than the principle of separating configuration from use.
 One of the entertaining things about the enterprise Java world is the huge amount of activity in building alternatives to the mainstream J2EE technologies, much of it happening in open source.
 A lot of this is a reaction to the heavyweight complexity in the mainstream J2EE world, but much of it is also exploring alternatives and coming up with creative ideas.
 Components and Services A Naive Example class MovieLister...